 Country specific activity data on the influent-COD as well as the amounts of sludge produced on all public WWTP's, are derived from the yearly survey conducted by Statistics Netherlands among the Water boards.
 Data are available for the years 1990 up till now, for every single treatment plant.
 The COD of sludge is calculated using the conversion factor of 1.4 kg COD per kg organic solids.
-Organic solids are calculated as total dry solids minus the inorganic fraction, measured as ash content.
+Organic solids are calculated from total dry solids minus the inorganic fraction, measured as ash content.
+Both total dry solids as well as ash content are derived from the statistical survey by Statistics Netherlands.

-b) Emissions of CH_4 from sludge digesters and related process steps like post-thickeners are calculated using a Country Specific method, based on an emission factor per m^3 biogas produced in the sludge digesters.
+b) Emissions of CH4 from sludge digesters and related process steps like post-thickeners are calculated using a Country Specific method, based on an emission factor per m biogas produced in the sludge digesters.
 The emissions are calculated per waste water treatment plant with sludge digestion facilities.
-In 2013 81 WWTP's were equipped with sludge digesters.
+In 2016 78 WWTP's were equipped with sludge digesters.
 The standard calculation using the DOC value of the sludge production per plant minus the sludge removal per plant is not feasible because on many of these plants also sludge of other WWTP's is digested.
 This results in the observation, that the real DOC of the digested sludge is higher than the DOC produced solemnly at the own plant.
 The standard calculation probably would lead to an underestimation of the emissions.

-Because of it is often not known who much sludge from other WWTP's is digested, in the country specific method the CH_4 emission is directly related to the biogas production, as a proxy for the DOC converted.
+Because of it is often not known how much sludge from other WWTP's is digested, in the country specific method the CH4 emission is directly related to the biogas production, as a proxy for the DOC converted.
 This pragmatic method is developed by the Dutch public waste water sector itself and is used in the yearly reporting for e-PRTR.
 The emission factor used is based on a value for Methane Recovery (MR) of 94% from the sludge digester process installations, including post thickeners.
 This MR value is reported in the IPCC background document for the Good Practice Guidance (Hobson, 2001).
 This value means that, on top of the recovered methane, 6% is emitted from the sludge digester process line, including post-thickeners and sludge buffer tanks.
+In the 2017 submission the calculation method was improved due to a correction in the formula.
+For more details on this improvement see chapter 7.5.2 of the NIR 2017

 The emission factor is calculated as:

-EF = (1-MR) FCH4 = 0.0264 kg CH4/m3 Biogas recovered
+$$EF = (1-MR/MR) FCH_4 = 0.028085 kg CH_4/m^3 Biogas recovered$$

-MR = fraction of methane recovered from the digesters = 0.94 (-) (IPCC / Hobson, 2001)
+= fraction of methane recovered from the digesters = 0.94 (-) MR (IPCC / Hobson, 2001)

-FCH_4 = methane content of biogas = 440 g CH_4 / m^3 biogas (Baltussen, 2015)
+$FCH_4$ = methane content of biogas = 440 g $CH_4$ / $m^3$ biogas (Baltussen, 2015)